 Due to the sensitive nature of planned giving, we recommend that in order to ensure your generosity is aligned with your giving and financial goals, you consult with legal and financial advisors.

-If you have any further questions pertaining to planned giving, please contact our Vice President of Philanthropy at 780.342.8576 or at firstname.lastname@example.org.
+If you have any further questions about planned giving, please contact our office at 780.342.8126 or firstname.lastname@example.org.